Edderic/edderic.github.io/_posts/2015-03-31-mocking-multiple-carrierwave-buckets-fog.markdown

 layout: default
 ---

-# Stubbing Multiple CarrierWave Buckets with Fog
+# Mocking Multiple CarrierWave Buckets with Fog

 At work, I came across the issue of having to deal with having multiple Amazon S3 buckets.
 Our file-uploading section of our `rails_helper` originally was like the following: